Warwick & Warwick is one of the leading UK auctioneers and valuers of collectables with an unrivalled team of departmental experts.

 If you are the secretary of a society that’s looking for a speaker for a meeting, Warwick and Warwick’s experts will be happy to help you.

-Director Colin Such, who joined the company in 1975, provides a presentation entitled ‘Thirty years on the Rostrum’ which documents many of the fascinating and unusual items which have come under the hammer.
+Retired director, Colin Such, who joined the company in 1975 and is now a consultant to the postcard department, provides a presentation entitled ‘Forty years on the Rostrum’ which documents many of the fascinating and unusual items which have come under the hammer.
 Postcards, Colin’s favourite topic feature prominently but stamps, medals, autographed letters and cigarette cards are also mentioned.
+Colin gives presentations to local groups, by arrangement.

 Colin also has a presentation entitled ‘Travels of an Auctioneer’ based largely on old letters and postal history.